TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Details/MythsFaqAcknowledgements.rst

 .. _typoscript-syntax-myth-javascript:

-Myth: "TypoScript has the Same Syntax as JavaScript"
+Myth: "TypoScript has the same syntax as JavaScript"
 ====================================================

 TypoScript was designed to be simple to use and understand.
 Therefore